About Entrepreneur Quiz

 Small-scale businesses: typically have a small-scale business involving 1 or 2 people, small number of business operations per day, and small number of clients.

-Medium-scale businesses: their employees are directly managed by the business owner and therefore their number normally do not exceed 6.
+Medium-scale businesses: their employees are directly managed by the business owner and therefore, as a rule, their number does not exceed 6.
 They have a greater number of business operations daily and often have a significant number of clients and business contacts.

 Large-scale businesses: have more employees, in more complex management hierarchy than in the medium-scale businesses.
 They have great number of business operations daily.
 As rule such businesses are characterized by a large number of clients, business contacts, and great volume of business communication.